Mercer House (Savannah, Georgia)

-Mercer House (now called Mercer Williams House Museum) is located at 429 Bull Street in Savannah, Georgia.
+Mercer House (now the Mercer Williams House Museum) is located at 429 Bull Street in Savannah, Georgia.
 Completed in 1868, it occupies the southwestern civic block of Monterey Square.

-The house was the scene of the 1981 shooting death of Danny Hansford by the home's owner, Jim Williams, a story that is retold in the 1994 John Berendt book Midnight in the Garden of Good and Evil.
+The house was the scene of the 1981 killing of Danny Hansford by the home's owner Jim Williams, a story that is retold in the 1994 John Berendt book Midnight in the Garden of Good and Evil.
 The house is also featured in the movie adaptation of the book, released three years later.
+Williams held annual Christmas parties at Mercer House, on the eve of the Savannah Cotillion Club's debutante ball, which were the highlight of many people's social calendars.
+Williams had an "in" box and an "out" box for his invitations, depending on whether or not the person was in Williams's favor at the time.

+After Williams's death in 1990, the house was owned by Dorothy Williams Kingery, Williams's sister.
+She died in 2023.

-The house is currently owned by Dorothy Williams Kingery, Williams' sister, and is open to the public for tours.
-Kingery's daughter and Williams' niece, Susan, manages the museum, which is based out of the carriage house at the rear of the property.
+The home is open, in restricted form, to the public for tours.
+Kingery's daughter and Williams's niece, Dorothy Susan Kingery, manages the museum, which is based out of the carriage house at the rear of the property.

 History

 Designed in the Italianate style by John S. Norris for General Hugh Mercer (great-grandfather of the songwriter Johnny Mercer), construction of the house began in 1860.
 The project was interrupted by the American Civil War, and finally completed around 1868 by the new owner, cotton merchant John Randolph Wilder.
 Nobody of the Mercer name ever lived in the house.

 In 1969, 11-year-old Tommy Downs fell from the roof of the house and was killed after being impaled on the iron fence on the West Gordon Street (southern) side of the house.
 It is believed he was hunting pigeons.
-The tip of one of the two spiked prongs he landed on is still broken.
+The tip of one of the two spiked prongs he landed on, which broke during the incident, has since been replaced.

 For a period in the twentieth century, the building was used as the Savannah Shriners Alee Temple.
-It then lay vacant for a decade until 1969, when Jim Williams, one of Savannah's earliest and most dedicated private restorationists, bought the house for $55,000 and fully restored it over two years.
-Williams died in 1990, and Dorothy Kingery put the house up for sale later that decade with a price tag of just under $9,000,000.
-This was later reduced to about $7,000,000.
+It then lay vacant for a decade, until 1969, when Jim Williams, one of Savannah's earliest and most dedicated private restorationists, bought the house for $55,000 and fully restored it over two years.

-In 1979, during the filming on Monterey Square of The Ordeal of Dr. Mudd, starring Dennis Weaver, Williams hung a flag of Nazi Germany outside of a window at Mercer House in an attempt to disrupt the shoot, after the film company declined to make a donation to the local humane society, as Williams had requested.
+In 1979, during the filming on Monterey Square of The Ordeal of Dr. Mudd, starring Dennis Weaver, Williams hung a flag of Nazi Germany outside of a window at Mercer House in an attempt to disrupt the shoot, after the film company declined to make a donation to the local humane society, of which Williams was on the board, as he had requested.
 The Congregation Mickve Israel, located across the square, complained to the city.